 For each individual, the organization:

-assesses the appropriateness of technology-based service delivery based on the individual's preferences, established criteria, and suitability factors;
+assesses the appropriateness of the technology based on the individual's preferences, established criteria, and suitability factors;

-monitors whether or not the service delivery model is effective; and
+monitors the effectiveness of, and any evolving risks associated with, the technology-based service delivery model; and

-arranges for services to be delivered in person when necessary.
+arranges for the delivery of services without the assistance of applicable technologies when necessary.

+Interpretation: For client-facing, AI-enabled behavioral health applications, established criteria and suitability factors should account for the demographic characteristics of the data used to train the AI tool.
+Tools developed with limited or homogenous datasets may not perform as intended for people outside those demographics.
+When assessing the appropriateness of an AI tool for an individual, workers should consider how well the tool aligns with the person’s age, gender/gender identity, sexual orientation, socioeconomic status, race, ethnicity, religion, behavioral or physical health conditions, abilities, etc. to maximize its effectiveness and safety.

 Note: Please see the Case Record Checklist for additional guidance on this standard.

+Related Standard RPM 8.03, ASE 3.02

 FPPRG 4.03

-Prior to engaging in technology-based service delivery, service recipients receive information needed to make an informed decision about engaging in the service including:
+Prior to engaging in technology-based service delivery, persons served receive information needed to make an informed decision about engaging in the service including:

 the service provider’s physical location, contact information, and credentials;

-alternate methods of service delivery, including access to other service providers, in the event of a technological failure;
+alternate methods of service delivery, including access to other service providers, in the event of a technology disruption or malfunction;

-privacy and confidentiality limitations associated with electronic communication;
+privacy and confidentiality limitations associated with technology-based service delivery;

 instructions on how to access services and use the technologies;